joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/17/business/mississippi-liquor-shortage.html

 **Cerebras, an A.I.
 Chip Maker, Files to Go Public as Tech Offerings Ramp Up**\
-`The Silicon Valley chip maker filed a prospectus just as SpaceX, Anthropic and OpenAI prepare for their own listings, in what is shaping up to be a wave of enormous initial public offerings.`\
+`The Silicon Valley chip maker filed a prospectus just as SpaceX, Anthropic and OpenAI prepared for their own listings, in what is shaping up to be a wave of enormous initial public offerings.`\
 https://www.nytimes.com/2026/04/17/technology/cerebras-public-offering-ai.html

 **How Pacific Ocean Water Could Help the Colorado River Crisis**\